gvwilson/thirdbit/src/fiction/makers-return/index.md

 Thinking about Patient's lair made her think about the thing with the tentacles.
-She still didn't understand how she had connected with it, but if it she could do that, maybe she could do it with the Z-bots too.
+She still didn't understand how she had connected with it, but maybe she could do the same thing with the Z-bots.

-She closed her eyes and concentrated on the feeling she got whenever she connected with ancient tech.
+She closed her eyes and concentrated on the upside-down sensation she got in her stomach whenever she connected with ancient tech.
-Once again something stirred inside her.
-She could *feel* the two bots beside her and two smaller somethings that she guessed were Violet and Captain Leung's spacesuits.
+There—she could *feel* the two bots beside her and two smaller somethings that she guessed were Violet and Captain Leung's spacesuits.

 She took a breath and reached out for the nearest bot, then jumped as an alarm began bleating.
-"Subversion attempt detected," Z51 said in a flat mechanical voice that sent a chill up Sindy's spine.
+"Intrusion attempt detected," Z51 said in a flat mechanical voice that sent a chill down Sindy's spine.

-Violet's eyes widened.
+Violet's hand flew to her mouth.
 "Explain," Captain Leung snapped.

-"Subversion attempt detected," the bot repeated.
+"Intrusion attempt detected," the bot repeated.

 Captain Leung raised a hand to forestall whatever Violet had been about to say.
-"What kind of attempt?" he demanded.
+"Details?" he demanded.

 "Unknown."
 The bot fell silent for a moment.
-"The attempt was transient.
-Self-check completed.
+"Self-check completed.
 This unit has not been compromised."

-Sindy didn't let herself whoosh with relief.
+Sindy didn't let herself whoosh with relief, any more than she had the time Maddy's favorite bracelet had turned up under the sofa after Sindy had borrowed it without asking.
-That had been her,
-she was sure of it.
+That "intrusion attempt" had been her, she was sure of it.
 So much for taking control of the combat bots.

+Anyway,
 Captain Leung was looking down the stairs instead of at her.
 "Some automated system that still has power?" he wondered aloud, then shrugged.